LorenzoDeBiase/adventofcode/2025/README.md

 ## Solutions description

-1. Counts how many times a hand passes a specific hour on an analogue clock
+1. Count how many times a hand passes a specific hour on an analogue clock

 2. Substring repetitions to validate IDs in ranges